Willie Hobbs Moore: Education

-In 1954, she began attending the University of Michigan in Ann Arbor, Michigan as a first-generation college student.
-There, she earned a bachelor of science in electrical engineering in 1958 and a master of science in electrical engineering in 1961.
+In 1952, she moved to Ann Arbor, Michigan where she attended the University of Michigan as a first-generation college student.
+At the University of Michigan, she earned a bachelor of science in electrical engineering in 1958 and a master of science in electrical engineering in 1961.
+Moore was the first black woman to earn a bachelor of science and master of science in electrical engineering at the University of Michigan.
 In 1972, she earned a doctorate in physics from the University of Michigan, making her the first African American woman to receive a PhD in physics from an American university.
-Her doctoral thesis, A Vibrational Analysis of Secondary Chlorides, was completed under the supervision of spectroscopist Dr. Samuel Krimm.
+Her doctoral thesis, A Vibrational Analysis of Chlorides, was completed under the supervision of spectroscopist Dr. Samuel Krimm.
+Moores thesis focused on the vibrations of secondary chlorides for polyvinyl-chloride polymers.
+In her work, Moore calculated the vibrational modes of many nonlinear organic molecules that contain secondary chloride atoms.
+Her goal was to complete a potential field that could be used in normal coordinate analyses to predict the vibrational modes of all secondary chlorides.
+Next, Moore used vibrational spectroscopy to determine the structure of PVCs.
+With her data Moore obtained a force field for secondary chlorides and used it to calculate the vibrational frequencies of crystalline PVC.